Sundars0/recipe_box/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is simple Recipe website built using Ruby on rail, The Webiste has CRUD functionality with image updaload and User login and Logout

 Things you may want to cover:

-* Ruby version
+* Rails version - 5.0.0.1

-* System dependencies

-* Configuration

-* Database creation
+* Additional Gems - haml, simple-form, bootstrap-sass, paperclip, devise & cocoon

-* Database initialization
+* Database - sqllite3

-* How to run the test suite
+* How to run the test suite - bundle install and migrate the database before running the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...